KingBain/get-versions/README.md

 5. Open a Pull Request

 Please ensure code style consistency and add tests for new behavior where applicable.

+## Acknowledgments

+This project was originally created by GitHub user [ianmiell](https://github.com/ianmiell).

 ## License